 Your Sundance Spas hot tub is equipped with setting menus that allow you to program and activate different components of the spa.
-With our iTouch[TM] Glass control panel, programming your spa has never been easier.
+With our iTouchTM Glass control panel, programming your spa has never been easier.
 In the sections that follow, we will guide you through the process of programming the spa to fit your personal comfort.
-Tap o to enter the Settings Menu, Figure 12.0a and 12.0b.
+Tap to enter the Settings Menu, Figure 12.0a and 12.0b.
 To view additional setting menus, swipe the screen upward.

-- SunCooler^{}... = SunCooler: Provides access to the draining feature for the SunCooler, page 43. - Heat & Filter.. = Heat and Filter: Provides access to the heating and filtration programming, page 45. - Water Care... = Water Care: Provides access to the water care programming, page 48. - SunSmart"... = SunSmart Wi-Fi: Provides access to the SunSmart 2.0 Wi-Fi settings, page 51 (50Hz models only). - Time & Date... = Time and Date: Provides access to the time and date programming, page 52. - Lock: Provides access to activate the locking features, page 53. - Language... = Language: Provides access to the language programming, page 54. - Units... = Units: Allows access to the temperature display feature, either in Fahrenheit or Celsius, page 55.
-Default setting is Fahrenheit. - Information... = Information: This menu will display the current information for the spa.
+SunCooler"... = SunCooler: Provides access to the draining feature for the SunCooler, page 42.
+Menu appears on Claremont and Kingston models.

+Heat & Filter... = Heat and Filter: Provides access to the heating and filtration programming, page 44.

+= Water Care: Provides access to the water care programming, page 48.

+SunSmart Wi-Fi: Provides access to the SunSmart 2.0 Wi-Fi settings, page 50.
+Not applicable if the optional SmartTub® system is installed.

+Time and Date: Provides access to the time and date programming, page 51.

+Lock: Provides access to activate the locking features, page 52.

+Language: Provides access to the language programming, page 53.

+Units: Allows access to the temperature display feature, either in Fahrenheit or Celsius, page 54.
+Default setting is Fahrenheit.

+Information... = Information: This menu will display the current information for the spa.